 You may have come across, or suffer with one of the most common causes of heel pain – plantar fasciitis.
-This is a complaint I see in my clinic on a regular basis.
+This is a complaint we see in our clinic on a regular basis.

 Gait Analysis is used to evaluate the way joints and muscles in the body interact when you walk, it also gives an idea of how any faulty mechanics if present, maybe contributing to any aches and pains you may be experiencing.

-Here at the clinic, I use the PodoSmart walk-kit, an innovative gait analysis kit, to aid my assessments.
+Here at the clinic, we use the PodoSmart walk-kit, an innovative gait analysis tool, in combination with our clinical assessments.

 Below is a list of the most common musculoskeletal problems you may come across in the lower limb.

 Fore foot pain also known as metatarsalgia, is where pain is experienced across the ball of the foot.

 An inflamed nerve in the ball of the foot, usually between the second and third metatarsals (bones) in the foot.

 Plantar fasciitis is one of the most common causes of heel pain.
 It is defined as the inflammation of the thick band of tissue that runs from the heel bone into the toes connecting the front and rear of your foot.

 Bunions are painful swelling on the joint of the big toe, on the side of the foot.